Irreducible components of the moduli space of Langlands parameters: The moduli space of parameters

-Let $\Lambda$ be a $\Z[1/p]$ algebra.
-One of the main results of \cite{datModuliLanglandsParameters2020} is the following. \begin{theorem}[Dat--Helm--Kurinczuk--Moss] The functor sending a $\Lambda$-algebra $R$ to the set of $L$-homomorphisms $W_F^0 \to G(R)$ is representable by a scheme $\Xf_G$ over $\Lambda$.
-Moreover, $\Xf_G$ has the following properties: \begin{enumerate} \item The morphism $\Xf_G \to \Spec \Lambda$ is syntomic (flat, locally of finite presentation, with fibres that are local complete intersections) of relative dimension $\dim G + 1$. \item If $\Lambda$ is a field of characteristic zero then $\Xf_G$ is reduced.\footnote{This part relies crucially on prior work of Bellovin and Gee \cite{bellovinGvaluedLocalDeformation2019}.} \item The connected components of $\Xf_G$ are finitely presented over $\Lambda$. \end{enumerate} \end{theorem}
+One of the main results of \cite{datModuliLanglandsParameters2020} is the following. \begin{theorem}[Dat--Helm--Kurinczuk--Moss] The functor sending a $\Z[1/p]$-algebra $R$ to the set of $L$-homomorphisms $W_F^0 \to G(R)$ is representable by a scheme $\Xf_G$ over $\Z[1/p]$.
+Moreover, $\Xf_G$ has the following properties: \begin{enumerate} \item The morphism $\Xf_G \to \Spec \Z[1/p]$ is syntomic (flat, locally of finite presentation, with fibres that are local complete intersections) of relative dimension $\dim_{\Z[1/p]} G$, the relative dimension of $G$ over $\Z[1/p]$. \item If $L$ is a field of characteristic zero then $\Xf_G \times_{\Spec \Z[1/p]} \Spec L$ is reduced.\footnote{This part relies crucially on prior work of Bellovin-Gee \cite{bellovinGvaluedLocalDeformation2019}.} \item The connected components of $\Xf_G$ are finitely presented over $\Z[1/p]$. \end{enumerate} \end{theorem}